ParkinsonLab/Architect/README.md

 ## a.
 Running Architect using Docker

-### Running Architect by running individual enzyme annotation tools
+### Running Architect starting with running individual enzyme annotation tools

 In the simplest case, running Architect using Docker requires the following steps:
 1. Set up the following directories: